 - Bark Home: Starts at $6.00/mo.
 Lets you apply safety features directly at the Wi-Fi level, meaning any of your children's devices hooked up to the internet will be subject to the same monitoring and filtering features.

-- Bark Phone: Starts at $39.00/mo + cost of phone.
+- Bark Phone: Starts at $39.00/mo.
 An actual mobile phone with all of Bark’s protection features preinstalled.
-The only service that includes the inability to delete text messages, lets you create alerts on the phone, and approval ability to add both apps and contacts.
+The only service that includes the inability to delete text messages, lets you create alerts on the phone, and ensures the ability to approve adding both apps and contacts.

 Qustodio plans

 Qustodio offers three different plans, including a free plan with basic coverage.
-The coverage offered in the free plan may be enough for teens who need some guidance on how to responsibly use the internet.
+The coverage offered in the free plan may be enough for teens who need guidance on responsible internet use.

 If you want a little more control or have younger kids who are just starting to become independent, the paid plans offer a lot of controls that can keep your kids safe online.